ljrain/my_blog/content/post/2020/08/DynamicsFundamentals.md

   - Microsoft Certified
 ---

-My last Microsoft exam was when I obtained my MCSE + Internet; this was over 20 years ago!
+My last Microsoft exam was when I obtained my MCSE + Internet; this was over 20 years ago.
+So, things have changed a lot!

-So, things have changed a lot.
-I have been doing a lot of work using Dynamics 365, which is built on the Power Platform.
+I have been working with Dynamics 365 for about 8 years now, started with Power Platform during it's release.
+During my preparations for my MCSE, I read a lot of hard copy books.

-So, things have changed a lot.
-I have been working with the Power Platform since it was introduced, I have been working on Dynamics 365 for several years at the time.
+## Microsoft Certified: Dynamics 365 Fundamentals

-One of the first exams that I pursued is (https://docs.microsoft.com/en-us/learn/certifications/d365-fundamentals)[**Microsoft Certified: Dynamics 365 Fundamentals**]
+The first exam that I pursued was [https://docs.microsoft.com/en-us/learn/certifications/d365-fundamentals](**Microsoft Certified: Dynamics 365 Fundamentals**).
+I have b een working with the platform for many years now, so I am very comfortable working through issues that are common as well as quickly building solutions.